Naughty Neighbors (film): Plot

-In this Romeo and Juliet meets the Hatfields and McCoys short, the film is set in the "quiet hills of old Kaintucky" (Kentucky), where according to the introduction "the hill folk live in peace and harmony".
+In this Romeo and Juliet meet the Hatfields and McCoys short, the film is set in the "quiet hills of old Kaintucky" (Kentucky), where according to the introduction "the hill folk live in peace and harmony".
 This description is immediately contradicted by a brief view of a chaotic battle.
 The short properly opens by featuring the front page of a newspaper, the "Ozark bazooka", which reports that the leaders of the two rival clans have signed a non-aggression pact.
 The geographic references to Kentucky and the Ozarks are mutually contradictory.
 Also parts of the newspaper shows the Brooklyn Dodgers defeating the New York Yankees 6–2, and the weather which is fair and warmer, mentioning "warmer bros" (the beginning scenes such as the brief view of the battle, the "Kaintucky" introduction, and the newspaper clips were removed on some syndicated airings, including WKBD-TV Channel 50 in Detroit, Michigan in the 1980s).
 The following scene introduces the two leads, who start singing an idealistic song about how "the fighting ends" and about their new friendship.
 Or as Porky puts it: "Now we're pally-wallies".
 The clan members seem to belong to multiple species, many of their members being including chickens, ducks, and geese.
 Curiously Porky and Petunia are apparently the only pigs of either family.

 As the song continues, side-scenes reveal that the two leaders are being overly optimistic.
 Their fondness for each other is genuine, but this is far from true for the other clan members.
 A black duck from the McCoy clan calmly observes to a white duck from the Martin clan, that it is unbelievable that after all these years of shooting at each other, their clans would end up friends.
 They both scream their conclusion that "It'll never work".
 Elsewhere, two ducks from the rival clans are dancing a graceful minuet, but interrupt their dance to physically fight each other.
 Progressively, people pretending to be friends are seen attempting to kill each other.

 Before long, covert aggression between the two clans gives way to renewed hostilities.
 The entire countryside area is mobilized for war.
 Porky reacts by utilizing his secret weapon, a "Feud Pacifier".
 The device resembles hand grenade but is decorated with heart symbols pierced by arrows.
 He throws this "Pacifier" into the battlefield, and somehow several of the combatants change to maypole dancers.
 Others are playing marbles or are embracing each other.
 The finale scenes resemble a pastoral romance.